-A yeast two-hybrid screen identified the GLK-like TF, NbGlk1, as an Rx1-interacting protein (Figs. 1-3).
-GLK-like TFs are involved in defense signaling in Arabidopsis, providing resistance to cucumber mosaic virus (44) and the fungal pathogens Fusarium graminearum (45) and Hyaloperonospora arabidopsidis (46).
+A Yeast Two-Hybrid screen identified the GLK-like TF, NbGlk1, as an Rx1-interacting protein (Figure 1, 2, 3).
+GLK-like TFs are involved in defence signalling in Arabidopsis, providing resistance to cucumber mosaic virus (44) and the fungal pathogens Fusarium graminearum (45) and Hyaloperonospora arabidopsidis (46).
 NbGlk1 therefore links Rx1 with a TF class known to function in biotic stress (47).
 Rx1 binds and distorts DNA in vitro but without an apparent sequence specificity (29).
-NbGlk1 could therefore provide the sequence selectivity for

-Rx1 at DNA.
+NbGlk1 could therefore provide the sequence selectivity for Rx1 at DNA.
 NbGlk1 bound dsDNA non-specifically but showed a higher affinity for specific DNA motifs bound by the related GLK1 TF (At2g20570 of A. thaliana) (40).
-TFs generally show a lower affinity for non-specific DNA sequences (48), and this may assist TFs to scan DNA in searches for their cognate motifs (49).
+TFs generally show a lower affinity for non-specific DNA sequences (48) and this may assist TFs to scan

+DNA in searches for their cognate motifs (49).
 NbGlk1 therefore has the properties of a TF that can target Rx1 to a specific DNA motif.

-The NbGlk1 N terminus reduced the affinity for DNA in vitro implying an autoinhibitory role of this domain in DNA binding (Fig. 4A and Table 1).
-In agreement, full-length NbGlk1 overexpressed in the plant does not show an interaction with DNA by FRET-FLIM (Fig. 7C).
-Co-incubation of Rx1 with NbGlk1 decreases the affinity of NbGlk1 for DNA in vitro (Figs. 4, B-G, 5, A-G, and 6, A-C, and Tables 1 and 2).
-We propose this arises from the Rx1-CC-binding surface overlapping the $Nb\mathrm{Glk1}$ DNA-binding domain.
+The NbGlk1 N-terminus reduced the affinity for DNA in vitro implying an autoinhibitory role of this domain in DNA-binding (Figure 4A, Table 1).
+In agreement, full-length NbGlk1 over-expressed in the plant does not show an interaction with DNA by FRET-FLIM (Figure 7C).
+Co-incubation of Rx1 with NbGlk1 decreases the affinity of NbGlk1 for DNA in vitro (Figure 4B-G, 5A-G, Figure 6A-C, Table 1 & 2).
+We propose this arises from the Rx1-CC-binding surface overlapping the NbGlk1 DNAbinding domain.